Music, BFA: Collaborative Piano

 Chamber Ensemble - Mixed

-Music Theory Electives3
+Music Theory Electives

-Choose 3 credits of the following:
+Choose 3 credits from the following:3

 Introduction to Computers and Music